VanHelwig/router-log-ui-downloader/README.md

 chmod 744 downloadrouterlogs.py routerlogtransfer.sh routerlogworkflow.sh
 ```

-The `routerlogconfig.yml` file will automatically have standard permissions (`644`), so there’s no need to modify it.

 ### Step 6: Set the `ROUTER_PASSWORD` Environment Variable

 For security purposes, the router password is stored as an environment variable instead of in the YAML file.
 Set this environment variable before running the scripts: